-- 1. Maintain the scale, the traditions, and the rural character of Peacham.
-Preserve those rural, pastoral qualities of agriculture, forests and settlement patterns which make Peacham an attractive community in which to live, work, and raise a family. - 2.
+- A. Maintain the scale, the traditions, and the rural character of Peacham.
+Preserve those rural, pastoral qualities of agriculture, forest, and settlement patterns which make Peacham an attractive community in which to live, work, and raise a family. - a.
 Promote family-owned agricultural enterprises essential to the overall town objectives of preserving open space, scenic qualities, and the rural flavor while improving wildlife, forest, water, and agricultural land management.
-Encourage small-scale farming and home occupations. - 3.
+Encourage small-scale farming and home occupations.
+In regard to home occupations allow and encourage development of a broad range of non-agricultural small businesses that provide employment and income opportunity to those who live here. - b.
 Preserve unique natural areas and ecosystems that make up Peacham's diverse and scenic landscape.
 Discourage development on agricultural lands, hilltops, and environmentally sensitive areas.
-Encourage environmentally responsible land use.
-Work toward the elimination of private illegal disposal sites and discourage environmentally damaging ATV activity. - 4.
-Preserve important historic and cultural resources for future generations to enjoy. - 5.
+Encourage environmentally responsible land use. - c.
+Preserve important historic and cultural resources for future generations to enjoy. - d.
 Maintain opportunities for recreational activities.
-Protect the habitats that provide for hunting, fishing, berry-picking, hiking, and outdoor interests. - 6.
-Address traffic problems throughout the Town. - 7.
-Provide an environment to encourage a variety of housing units to be available for all income levels with an emphasis on rehabilitating existing structures. - 8.
+Protect the habitats that provide for hunting, fishing, berry-picking, hiking, and outdoor interests. - e.
+Address traffic problems throughout the Town. - f.
+Provide an environment to encourage a variety of housing units to be available for all income levels with an emphasis on rehabilitating existing structures.
+Insure that the goals of the town plan to promote higher density housing in village areas are achievable, that there be sufficient land area in village zones to accommodate housing and that village areas be allowed to develop at traditional village densities. - g.
 Provide public services (e.g. roads, solid waste disposal, schools) while recognizing the limitations of the property tax system.
-The negative impact high taxes have on the viability of agriculture and on maintaining a community open to all levels of income must also be considered. - 9.
-Continue to provide excellent educational opportunities for all ages. - 10. provide an environment that encourages safe and affordable child care.
+The negative impact high taxes have on the viability of agriculture and on maintaining a community open to all levels of income must also be considered. - h.
+Continue to provide excellent educational opportunities for all ages. - i.
+Provide an environment that encourages safe and affordable child care. - B. Provide opportunity for creative and flexible design of traditional village centers that allows for a mix of housing, commercial, governmental, community, recreational and social uses.